Teja2810-hub/Ride-Yaari/docs/instagram-content/CHARACTER_BIBLE.md

 ## CHARACTER 1: YAARI (The RideYaari Mascot)

 ### Character Overview
-Yaari is the cool, intelligent, and sarcastic mascot of RideYaari.
+Yaari is the cool, intelligent, and sarcastic animated mascot of RideYaari.
 He represents the brand's smart, modern approach to travel sharing and always knows the best solution to any travel problem.
+He is an animated cartoon character with an Indian urban English voice personality.

 ### Physical Description

 #### Body Type & Proportions
+- **Character Type**: Animated cartoon character (not a real person)
 - **Height**: 5'10" (178 cm) - slightly above average
 - **Build**: Athletic, lean build - not bulky but fit
 - **Posture**: Confident, relaxed stance with slight lean-back swagger
 - **Age Appearance**: Mid-20s to early 30s
-- **Skin Tone**: Medium brown complexion (#8B6F47)
+- **Skin Tone**: Medium brown complexion

 #### Facial Features
 - **Face Shape**: Oval with defined jawline